ryskit/amazon-cognito-identity-management-workshop/docs/04-clean-up.md

 2. Search for the **Auth** role and click into it.

 	![Find Auth Role](./images/iam-cleanup-findAuthRole.png)

-2. On the Role Summary page, find the policy named **WildRydesAPI-StandardUserPolicy** in the Permissions tab.
-Once you locate the policy, click the **X** to remove this policy from the IAM Role.
-A popup window will ask you to confirm that you want to remove it - click the red **Detach** button.

 !!! info "Cognito Identity Pool Roles"
     If you don't need the Identity Pool Roles for a different Pool you can delete the following roles:

     * **Cognito_wildrydes_identity_poolUnauth_Role**
     * **Cognito_wildrydes_identity_poolAuth_Role**

+**If you completed the Module 2 extension and need to keep your Cognito Roles, you can complete the next two steps to delete the attached policy**

+2. On the Role Summary page, find the policy named **WildRydesAPI-StandardUserPolicy** in the Permissions tab.
+Once you locate the policy, click the **X** to remove this policy from the IAM Role.
+A popup window will ask you to confirm that you want to remove it - click the red **Detach** button.
+3. Repeat for the policy named **WildRydes-S3Access**.

 ## Remove WildRydes Backend